MichaelEdwardBlack/spelling-corrector/README.md

 < word > \n
 …

-Make sure your hashCode values are reasonably unique (like a good hashCode should be).
+Your hashCode() method should produce hashCode values that satisfy the general contract of hashCode (as specified in the Javadoc for the hashCode method of Object) and are reasonably unique (like a good hashCode should be).

 The equals() method has to be thorough!
-Don’t just check the counts and call it a day.
 You need to traverse both Tries fully and make sure they are the same.

-Both the equals and the to String must be recursive.
-Use of other data structures will not be allowed in the trie.
-The hashcode should run in constant time.
+**Use of other data structures is not allowed in the trie.** For example, it is common to use a separate data structure, such as a Stack or Queue to traverse the nodes of a tree structure.
+This is not allowed in your Trie implementation.
+Instead of relying on these other data structures, both the equals and the toString methods must be recursive.
+The hashcode method should run in constant time.

+Your Trie class must implement the ITrie interface provided on the course website and your TrieNode must implement the ITrie.INode interface.

 ### Spell Corrector Functionality
 You will load all the words found in the provided file into your Trie using